NLO Effects for Doubly Heavy Baryon in QCD Sum Rules

 Higher order calculations in QCD sum rules become harder and harder when more particles or more massive particles are involved.
-For mesons, the state-of-art calculation has developed to $\mathcal{O}(\alpha_{s}^{4})$ in terms of mass expansion \cite{Schwinger:1989ix, Maier:2011jd, Baikov:2009uw, Chetyrkin:2000zk, Baikov:2008jh, Baikov:2004ku}.
-While for baryons, only the $\mathcal{O}(\alpha_{s})$ correction (or NLO) is available in the literature for nucleon and singly heavy baryon \cite{Jamin:1987gq, Ovchinnikov:1991mu, Groote:2008dx}.
+For mesons, the state-of-the-art calculation has been developed to $\mathcal{O}(\alpha_{s}^{4})$ with the help of mass expansion \cite{Schwinger:1989ix, Maier:2011jd, Baikov:2009uw, Chetyrkin:2000zk, Baikov:2008jh, Baikov:2004ku}.
+While for baryons, the $\mathcal{O}(\alpha_{s})$ correction is available in the literature only for nucleons and singly heavy baryons \cite{Jamin:1987gq, Ovchinnikov:1991mu, Groote:2008dx}.

-In this Letter, we calculate the NLO correction to perturbative contribution of doubly heavy $J^{P} = \frac{1}{2}^{+}$ baryon, and show its important effects in QCD sum rules.
-With the help of integration-by-parts \cite{Chetyrkin:1981qh, Laporta:2001dd} and differential equations \cite{Henn:2013pwa, Henn:2014qga} methods, we get a fully analytical expression.
+In this paper, we calculate the NLO correction to perturbative contribution for the doubly heavy $J^{P} = \frac{1}{2}^{+}$ baryon, and show its important effects in QCD sum rules.
+With the help of integration-by-parts method \cite{Chetyrkin:1981qh, Laporta:2001dd} and differential equation method \cite{Henn:2013pwa, Henn:2014qga}, we get a fully analytical expression.
 We reproduce the massless result in the literature when we set all quark masses to zero.
 Based on this calculation, we reanalyze the newly discovered $\Xi_{cc}^{++}$ in QCD sum rules.

 \sect{QCD Sum Rules} The central object in QCD sum rules is the following two-point correlation function \cite{Shifman:1978bx, Ioffe:1981kw}

 where $\Omega$ denotes the QCD vacuum, and $\eta$ is the baryon current to be defined later.